F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 |

-Take a look at the response, the response is shown in the “Body” (response body) section.
+Take a look at the response shown in the “Body” (response body) section.
 The response should look similar to the below, only showing the "id" field.

 |